Bacillus anthracis: Genome structure

-B. anthracis has a single chromosome which is a circular, 5,227,293-bp DNA molecule.
+B. anthracis has a single chromosome which is a circular DNA molecule consisting lf 5,227,293-bp.
 It also has two circular, extrachromosomal, double-stranded DNA plasmids, pXO1 and pXO2.
 Both the pXO1 and pXO2 plasmids are required for full virulence and represent two distinct plasmid families.

 pXO1 plasmid

 The pXO1 plasmid (182 kb) contains the genes that encode for the anthrax toxin components: pag (protective antigen, PA), lef (lethal factor, LF), and cya (edema factor, EF).
-These factors are contained within a 44.8-kb pathogenicity island (PAI).
-The lethal toxin is a combination of PA with LF and the edema toxin is a combination of PA with EF.
+These factors are contained within a 44.8-kb pathogenicity island (PAI) on the plasmid.
+The lethal factor toxin is a combination of PA with LF, and the edema factor toxin is a combination of PA with EF.
 The PAI also contains genes which encode a transcriptional activator AtxA and the repressor PagR, both of which regulate the expression of the anthrax toxin genes.

 pXO2 plasmid

 pXO2 encodes a five-gene operon (capBCADE) which synthesizes a poly-γ-D-glutamic acid (polyglutamate) capsule.
 This capsule allows B. anthracis to evade the host immune system by protecting itself from phagocytosis.
 Expression of the capsule operon is activated by the transcriptional regulators AcpA and AcpB, located in the pXO2 pathogenicity island (35 kb).
-AcpA and AcpB expression are under the control of AtxA from pXO1.
+The AtxA from pXO1 controls expression of both AcpA and AcpB.